buelowp/weatherstation/README.md

 weather data.
 This will be improved with a set of outdoor safe sensors along the way.

+This code is specific to the Onion, found at http://onion.io.
+It will not compile for other platforms due to the GPIO and i2c access routines that use Onion specific libraries and headers.
+It *could* be ported, but it's not something I care that much about today.

 ## Requirements

+Download the Onion SDK or build it yourself.
+This is not covered here, and should be found from the Onion site directly.

 This code requires the following Onion packages to be available